 Study your competitors.
 Model your approach to first meet and then beat them.
 Find out what keywords and phrases they use, and decide whether you should use them as well.

-If you specialize in a product or service then play it up with appropriate keywords and written copy.
+If you specialize in a product or service then play it up with appropriate written copy.
 Choose keywords that emphasize the overall value of your offering, your selection, and your knowledge of your product line and your expertise in the sector.

 Consumers are using comparison-shopping sites more often because they make it easy to find the best price on the products they want.
 Their primary advantage to the merchant is that they bring you qualified, motivated buyers.
 They’re also a good way to introduce your business to shoppers who might otherwise never discover you.